What happens to your debt when you die?

 - Living trust: With a living trust, you can pass on property while avoiding the expenses and delays that often come with probate.
 Living trusts are designed to protect things like family heirlooms from being collected solely for their financial value, but you must take steps to protect these items in your living trust prior to your death.

 - Brokerage accounts: Because this money can fluctuate, and because there are authorized users involved in the account, it can be difficult to determine what a debt collector would be able to pull from these accounts.
 For this reason, any taxable investment account you open with an investment company or brokerage firm is protected.
 This includes investments in stocks, bonds, REITs, CDs or other investment vehicles within a brokerage account.
+We recommend you check out this next page here if you’re interested in learning more about investing in the stock market.

 How to pay off credit card debt quickly while still living